vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

 ```
 <!-- markdownlint-enable MD044 -->

 As soon as you see a green arrow on a new line, you are logged in.
-You can now start the gdk as usual:
+You can now start the GDK as usual:

 ```shell
    cd gdk